 Movement is done in a simple first person style with soft interactions using your hands to manipulate the environment.
 It's more a sit back and test scenarios within puzzles to get things done.
 In regards to the puzzles featured throughout there are many and none are too difficult for someone to figure out.
 When playing through the game you're also constantly facing a bunch of differing puzzles which keep it fresh throughout.
 They're not always entirely different, yet build on the past knowledge you've gained while playing.
 The graphics look simplistic, yet have a defined style to them with the dark light segments being particularly awesome to walk through.

 Just like before QUBE Director's Cut is a fantastic Sci-Fi style game which presents perfectly fine on consoles.
 The campaign features a strong narrative alongside the various puzzles you face to progress.
 It gets you thinking while not pressuring you too much to succeed and my playthrough for the console was just as charming compared to my first time a year ago.
 If you like puzzles or more calm based games than this is perfect for you to experience.
 Especially if you enjoy playing Portal you're going to feel right at home here.
 It's just a tad different when working with the colors though it feels similar.
 Definitely suggest checking out this experience for the consoles as the Director's Cut is a great game.

-Review Done on QUBE Director's Cut for Xbox One
+QUBE Director's Cut Review on Xbox One

 Review Code Provided by Grip Games